davebenson/doom4-walkthrough/README.md

 You'll find a SECRET 12.2, ELITE GUARD 12.2 here, and get surprised by a Revenant.

 Behind the crate that the Guard is leaning on is a Lever:  pull it to open access to the classic doom level.
 Then go back past the Blue Keycard guy and look for a nested pair of crude circles on the map.
-That is SECRET 12.5, Classic Map "Doom - Commend Control".
+That is SECRET 12.5, CLASSIC MAP 12.1 "Doom - Commend Control".

 Look down the shaft the Revenant popped out of.
 You'll see a Mega Health, drop down, making sure to get it.